NNJAMBI/Java-TechnologyDivision/README.md

 ## Description of project
-# This allows use to do the below
+# This application allows user to do the below
 - Add a new staff
 - Add a new department
 - View a list of all departments and the staff in them